ivanpaulovich/blog/content/post/clean-architecture-essentials.md

 It is not a house blueprint, right?

-> The challenge in software design is to scream the use cases in source code in a way that the first look tells us what the software does instead of the frameworks it was made.
+> The challenge in software design is to scream the use cases in source code in a way that the first look tells us what the software does instead of frameworks that it is made of.

 The default approach of software development is to prioritize the frameworks and technology details.
-An e-commerce website will scream Web at you, Model-View-Controller or any other framework building blocks.
+An e-commerce and a trading website will look the same, scream Web at you, Model-View-Controller and framework building blocks.

 Could we design the software in a different way?
 Let's introduce Clean Architecture.